Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Problem formulation

 We firstly consider the linear mixing model where each observed pixel is assumed to be a linear combination of the endmembers weighted by their associated abundances:

 where $\mathbf{n}\in \mathbb{R}^B$ is an additive noise vector.
-As the abundances represent relative fractions of each material, they are required to satisfy the abundance non-negative constraint (ANC) and abundance sum-to-one constraint (ASC), that is
+As the abundances represent relative fractions of each material, they are required to satisfy the abundance non-negative constraint (ANC), Eq.~\eqref{eq.ANC}, and abundance sum-to-one constraint (ASC), Eq.~\eqref{eq.ASC}, that are

 In this work, we consider the following general mixing mechanism: